gilnam74/vex-sneppet/Pipeline-tutorials.md

 Currently, Houdini Pipeline Toolkit designed to be run on Windows OS.
 Here is the list of things you need to have before pipeline will works.

 Before running Houdini Pipeline Toolkit you need to install:
 - Houdini
 - Python 2.7.5 x 64 (or later version)
 - pip
 - PySide
 - GitHub Desktop

 #### Install Houdini
 Go to [SESI site](https://www.sidefx.com/products/compare/), choose, download and install your Houdini version.
+Eve assume Houdini would be located in `C:/Program Files/Side Effects Software/Houdini <buildNumber>/bin/houdinifx.exe`, otherwise you will need to tweak this path in `Eve/src/runHoudini.py` before creating any projects.

 #### Install Python
 Get your [X64 Python 2.7.5](https://www.python.org/downloads/release/python-275/)